The sociopathic stare is a chilling gaze that can unsettle anyone.

 Final Words

-The stare isn’t just to make you feel nervous or scared, it’s also a means to get you to do what they want.
+- The stare is to make you feel nervous or scared, so you do what they want you to.

-Sociopaths constantly break the law and test social boundaries.
-They want to find out what’s the worst that can happen, and what they are capable of doing when they are held.
+Sociopaths break laws and test social boundaries to find out what’s worst that can happen, what they can get away with, and what they can do if caught.

 Worst of all, sociopaths are resistant to change.